pantsbuild/intellij-pants-plugin/README.md

   You can right click on tests and run tests.

 ### Report Bugs
-If you encounter any bug, please check for existing issues or file a new one on [the project page](https://github.com/pantsbuild/intellij-pants-plugin/issues).
+If you encounter a bug, please check for existing issues or file a new one on [the project page](https://github.com/pantsbuild/intellij-pants-plugin/issues).